-On the night of the incident, the teen child completed the wash cycle and put the load of wet clothing into the dryer.
+On the night of the incident, the teen child completed the wash cycle and put a load of wet clothing into the dryer.
 It is unknown which temperature setting, time setting and whether or not there was more than one cycle of drying conducted on this particular load of clothing.

-At approximately 9:48 pm the teen aged child was taking a shower on the first floor of the home and she smelled an odor of smoke.
+At approximately 9:48 pm the teenaged child was taking a shower on the first floor of the home and she smelled an odor of smoke.
 She got out of the shower and noticed smoke coming into the first floor from the basement door.
 She exited the home and called 911.

 The fire department responded and extinguished a fire present in the dryer and wood shelves and framing around the dryer.
 A public fire investigation was conducted by the fire department’s Fire Investigation Unit.

 The private fire scene investigation was conducted by a private fire investigation firm on behalf of the homeowner’s insurance company and identified the electric clothes dryer as being involved in the area of origin of this fire.
-In accordance with the guidelines established in NFPA 921, the insurance company placed potential interested parties on notice of their right to inspect the fire scene and evidence.
+In accordance with the guidelines established in NFPA 921, the insurance company placed potentially interested parties on notice of their right to inspect the fire scene and evidence.